Janfra/Mini-TD/README.md

 # Mini-TD
 I have decided to try out a new approach to my mini projects.
 I will outline goals directly in this repository.
-With this project I will continue exploring Godot, focusing on experimenting with my first tower defense game.
+With this project I will continue exploring Godot & GDScript, focusing on experimenting with my first tower defense game.

 ### Plan Description
 Mini TD will be a project that I will divide in sections with separate main goals.
 Starting with section small in scope focusing mostly on just exploring common tower defense mechanics, later sections focusing on expanding it to an actual game.
 I may or may not complete all sections.